Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Translation Symmetry in Electricity Markets

-We now provide a more abstract mathematical description of the hierarchical market structure and introduce the concept of TSM.
-A TSM is characterized by market-clearing models that maintain identical structural forms across all hierarchical levels, ensuring that market structures are invariant under hierarchical transformations.
+We now provide a more abstract mathematical description of the hierarchical market structure and introduce the concept of translation symmetry in electricity markets.
+Translation symmetry is characterized by VPP--DER interaction models that maintain identical structural forms across all hierarchical levels, i.e., under hierarchical translation transformations (adding or removing one level), the mathematical form of the model remains unchanged.
 Consider a market structure with multiple hierarchical levels, indexed by $l \in \mathcal{L}$, where $\mathcal{L}$ represents the set of market levels and $L = |\mathcal{L}|$ denotes the total number of levels.
-Each VPP at level $l$ can also be viewed as a market, and its market-clearing problem determines how VPPs at level $l-1$ should be coordinated at level $l$ to maximize their profits in level $l + 1$, formulated as:
+Each VPP at level $l$ can also be viewed as a market, and its VPP--DER interaction problem determines how VPPs at level $l-1$ should be coordinated at level $l$ to maximize their profits in level $l + 1$, formulated as:

-subject to the optimality conditions of the market-clearing problem at level $l + 1$, the service requirement constraints (\ref{eq:l_service_requirement}) and the public constraints at level $l$ and the private constraints at level $l-1$ (\ref{eq:l_public_constraints} - \ref{eq:l_private_constraints}):
+subject to the optimality conditions of the VPP--DER interaction problem at level $l + 1$, the service requirement constraints (\ref{eq:l_service_requirement}) and the public constraints at level $l$ and the private constraints at level $l-1$ (\ref{eq:l_public_constraints} - \ref{eq:l_private_constraints}):